No one should bear the weight of grief alone.

-Grief temporarily affects how our brain and body functions, often making it difficult to function.
-Contrary to popular belief, grief does not happen in predictable or measurable stages.
-Each person’s response to grief is unique.
-It is big, unpredictable, and, like a wave, it keeps coming at us relentlessly.
+Contrary to popular belief, grief doesn’t happen in predictable or measurable stages – sometimes I wish it did because then I could give you a timeline as to you when you’d feel “normal” again.
+Each person’s response is unique.
+It is big, unpredictable, and, like a wave, it relentlessly keeps coming.
 The emotions and physical impact that come with grief can be so intense that they can seem frightening, confusing, or overwhelming.

-Sadly, the world around us often tries to push away grief and sorrow.
-Asking us to “get over it” and return to normal, productive, happy lives.
-Yet, for those who are grieving, this often provides nothing but isolation in a world is forever changed.
+Sadly, oftentimes the world around us doesn’t know what to do with grief and sorrow and so tries to push away it away.
+Wanting, needing us to “get over it” and return to normal, productive, happy lives.
+We want to emerge from our grief too, yet, this often creates an even greater sense of isolation in a world that is forever changed.

 Nothing can erase your memories, both the beautiful and the painful.
 However, you must find a way, your way, to carry them forward into the life ahead.
 I can be with you as you do.